 4 – What is the aim of your site

 Our website aims to give our visitors a lot of information.
 We wanted to be very open with our customers and explain how things work so that they can have an understanding of how things work.

 Some websites have a lot of information, whilst others aim simply to give out snippets of information and encourage people to call for a chat.
 Using our B&B example from earlier, you may choose to ask people to call you for booking rather than booking online to keep a more personal level of service.
 Sometimes this is a choice that websites make.

-Having a think about these points can really help you prepare for your chat with a website designer.
-A good company will take the time to chat things through with you and where possible even arrange a face to face consultation to help understand your needs.
+Having thought about these points can really help you prepare for your chat with a website designer.
+A good company will take the time to chat things through with you and where possible even arrange a face-to-face consultation to help understand your needs.

 Looking at your quote – how do I decide?

 So you’ve spoken to a few companies and received a few quotes.
 How do you decide which company is offering you the best deal?